Jim Teele

 Jim was married to Bonna Teele for fifty-four years and was the father of six children, Debby, Amy, Susan, William, Candace and Jaime.
 He leaves behind enough grandchildren and great-grandchildren to populate a small planet.

 In the late 1960s, Jim took his skills to Waco, Texas, where he began teaching at Texas State Technical Institute.
-Over the years, he became a mentor to thousands of students, teaching the ins and outs of electronic vending machine repair, computer maintenance, and assisting them in finding employment.
+Over the next 30 years, he became a mentor to thousands of students, teaching the ins and outs of electronic vending machine repair, computer maintenance, and assisting them in finding employment.
+Jim loved his job and claimed he never “worked” a day in his life.

 Jim was a proud member of the California Racing Association, National Rifle Association (NRA), the Music Association of Central Texas, the Experimental Aircraft Association (EAA), the Academy of Model Aeronautics (AMA), Lions Club, and was a staunch supporter of the McLennan County Sheriff’s Department.